Table of Contents

 5. Setting boundaries

 Time management is a zero-sum game, meaning more time spent on one task takes away from time on another task.
-While your saying “no” may disappoint yourself and others at first, maintaining boundaries improves the quality of your work.
+While saying “no” may disappoint others sometimes, it’s sometimes essential to getting your own work done.

 - Communication skills